Superspider2024/sotalove.com/README.md

 ## Overview

-- SatoLove is a high school dating app where users can sign up and log in exclusively through their Instagram accounts.
+- SotaLove is a high school app where users can sign up and log in exclusively through their Social media accounts.
 This backend handles authentication, user management, and core app functionalities.

 ## Tech Stack